langmead-lab/vargas/README.md

  A graph is built from a buildfile.
 A graph buildfile can be made using `vargas build`.
   `-r` and `-v` specify the reference FASTA and VCF respectively.
 A region can be specified with `-R`.
-  The percentage of individuals to include in the graph is specified with `-s` and a comma seperated list of values.
+  The percentage of individuals to include in the graph is specified with `-s` and a comma separated list of values.
   `-c` will generate complements of each graph.
    For example to generate a buildfile and its complement from `REF` and `VAR` from position `a` to position `b` with 50% of individuals:

  `vargas build -r REF.fa -v VAR.vcf -R a:b -s 50 -c > GRAPH.build`

- Generating buildfiles is somewhat slow right now (cause TBD, file IO maybe?).

 ### Simulating reads

  Reads can be simulated with `vargas sim`.
-Mutation error and Indel errors can be introduced (default 0%).
+Mutation error and Indel errors can be introduced.
  Reads can take random paths through the graph or from a random individual.
 To generate 1000 reads of length 100 and a 1% error rate from a graph:

- `vargas sim -b GRAPH -n 1000 -l 100 -m 0.01 -i 0.01 > SIMREADS`
+ `vargas sim -b GRAPH -n 1000 -l 100 -m 0.01 -i 0.01`

- To target certain kinds of reads, a list of space delimited regular expressions can be provided with `-e`. `-n` reads will be generated for each regular expression.
-Any reads that do not match the expression will be discarded.
+ To target certain kinds of reads, a list of space delimited profiles can be provided with `-e`. `-n` reads will be generated for each profile.
+Any reads that do not match the profile will be discarded.

- Note simulating reads may consume a large amount of memory as it loads the (compressed) list of individuals into each variant node. `hs37d5 chr22 -R 22000000:52000000` was at ~10GB usage.
+ Note: Simulating reads may consume a large amount of memory as it loads the (compressed) list of individuals into each variant node. `hs37d5 chr22 -R 22000000:52000000` was at ~10GB usage.

 ### Aligning to the graph